asvetliakov/Huject/Readme.md

 @ConstructorInject(method: FactoryMethod)
 // Use before constructor argument.
 Resolves argument by string definition.
 Optionally takes the factory method
 @ConstructorInject(literal: string, method?: FactoryMethod)
+// Use before class property/constructor argument with either @Inject or @ConstructorInject.
+Specified optional (non-strict) resolution
+// If dependency wasn't found then leave original value (for property injection) or pass null (for constructor injection)
+@Optional
 ```

 *Note*: @Inject() and @Inject are not same